-The mean diameter of umbilical cords in GDM cases majorly increased than in normal subjects, which was consistent with previous study by Ennazhiyil et al. (2019).
+The mean diameter of umbilical cords in GDM cases majorly increased than in normal subjects, which was consistent with previous studies by Ennazhiyil et al. (2019)

+and Kadivar et al. (2020).
 The possible mechanism for this was an increase in the substance of Wharton's jelly and lumen of umbilical vessels [20].
 False knots were not significant in GDM cases [17], and endothelial disruption of the umbilical artery was significant, likely due to inflammation from hyperglycemic stress.